Abstracts are now open!

 • The seminar should be action-orientated and stimulate discussion and one or more recommendations that can be reported as part of the conference outcomes and progressed by stakeholders (SARRAH members and partners).

-• Seminar outline up to 250 words (brief description of issue / problem and rationale for presenting it as a priority for the conference, expected outcome of seminar), and
+• Panel Discussion outline up to 300 words (brief description of issue / problem and rationale for presenting it as a priority for the conference, expected outcome of seminar), and

 • Facilitator and presenter biographies.
 Presenters should provide diversity of perspectives and experience of the topic.
 This may include sectors (e.g. public, private, NGO, community controlled), experiences (e.g. clinicians, managers, policy, education, research, consumer, advocate, associated industries such as vendors/suppliers), career stages (students/early career, mid-career, “venerable colleagues”), geographical spread (national or international, urban/rural/remote).